-Large Martin Eisler Sideboard for Forma in Mahogany
+Large Martin Eisler Sideboard for Forma in Brazilian Walnut

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Martin Eisler for Forma, sideboard, mahogany, glass, brass, seagrass, leather, Brazil, 1950s
+Martin Eisler for Forma, sideboard, Brazilian walnut, glass, brass, seagrass, leather, Brazil, 1950s

 Provenance: Private collection in proximity to the designer, Sao Paolo.
 Specific provenance will be shared upon purchase.